Skip to Content

 Bring your students on the coolest field trip available year-round!
 Ice skating is a life-long activity that will bring high levels of physical fitness to your students.
 Your students can learn important lessons in meeting personal challenges and fulfilment.

-Students must bring their own skates and helmets.
+Students must bring their own skates and CSA approved helmets.
 Rental options are not available.

 Grades: 1 to 12